I’m Pascal Laureyn, a Belgian writer, journalist, copywriter and content manager in Europe and Southeast Asia.

 While world leaders are bickering about emissions and protocols, Fiji is being washed or blown away by the rising sea and cyclones.
 Not even the dead are allowed peace of mind.
 Fijians have a choice: fight or flee.
 For IPS (English) and De Tijd (Dutch).
 Also in Swedish and Spanish.

 The Rohingya in Myanmar are the victims of ethnic cleansing by the Burmese army.
 Their misery is well documented.
 Nationalistic buddhist monks are spreading hate speech and incite violence.
-We went to visit them.
-For radiostation VPRO and the magazine Knack (pdf).
+I went to visit them.
+For the magazine Knack (pdf) and for the press agency IPS.

 Cambodian forests may look idyllic, but they are the source of a global black market worth billions.
 Rare and protected trees are being cut down and sold to China and Europe.
 The illegal trade is propping up a corrupt regime.
 We followed the trail of destruction.
-For the radiostation of Deutsche Welle and the newspaper De Tijd.
+For the newspaper De Tijd.

 The members of this metal band are garbage pickers with an aversion of schools.
 The grew up in and around a garbage dump in Phnom Penh.
 Now they are making very powerful music.
 “I put all my anger in my music”.
 Watch out for Doch Chkae, the ‘wild dogs’ of Cambodia.
 They have already reached stardom in their country.